Another work in progress; any thoughts/feedback

 accumulation and apoptosis, which itself could indirectly exert homeostatic

-threshold for Nrf2 induction under oxidative conditions, favouring earlier
+PUFA status could determine the threshold for Nrf2 induction under oxidative

 Further hormetic insight may lie in other perspectives;